Lost-Accountant/counterbeans/docs/Tax/Tax Residency.md

 (Text in *Italic* is how I personally call them).

 1. **Significant Residential Ties**

+    - *family ties*

         - Home in Canada.
         - Spouse or partner or children living in Canada.

-    I personally call it the *family ties*.

 2. **Secondary Residential Ties**